-Grading System, Academic Year and Language of Instruction in Cyprus
+Grading System, Academic Year and Language of Instruction

 In Cyprus, a Greek-Cypriot and Turkish-Cypriot grading scales are used by the educational institutions in order to grade the performance of the students.